“TRACKING POINT” SAW BLADE: Better Tooth Design Means Better Cutting

 This standard size of hand-held circular saw blade (7 1/4″) includes special carbide teeth that can cut through many nails and screws without dulling.

-Diablo is one of the world leaders in carbide deck building blades, and they’ve pioneered blades made especially for cutting through solid steel.
+Diablo is one of the leading brands of carbide deck building blades, and they’ve pioneered blades made especially for cutting through solid steel.
 Welders, machinists and metal fabricators use blades like these in large stationary saws, but the technology is now appearing in smaller blades for wood, too.

 Ripping wood involves cutting lumber lengthwise along the grain, and this is the toughest work you can do with a saw.
 The Diablo Tracking Point circular saw blade ripped wood with greater ease than I’ve seen in other blades.
 There are some excellent blades out there from different brands, but in my tests using an 18 volt Milwaukee cordless circular saw, the Tracking Point proved particularly hungry and stable.
 The shape of the teeth are at least partly responsible for this.
 Every third tooth has a wide-angle point in the middle.
 Diablo tells me this is why the blade tracks so straight and doesn’t wander.
 That’s why they call it Tracking Point and I’m inclined to believe it’s more than a gimmick since the blade is so stable.